 The problem?
 Your content is all focused on the early stage of the buyer’s journey.

-While general blog posts are more effective in the early stages of the buyer’s journey, other types of content such as case studies, interactive assessments, demos, video walkthroughs, product selectors and ROI calculators are more effective in the late stages.
+While general blog posts are more effective in the early stages of the buyer’s journey, other types of content such as webinars and white papers tend to perform well in the middle of the funnel, while case studies, interactive assessments, demos, video walkthroughs, product selectors and ROI calculators are more effective in the late stages.